tercen/starter_guide/docs/upload_data.md

 # Upload Data

-Tercen can upload and analyze any scientific data.
+Tercen can upload and analyse any scientific data.
 This tutorial provides some sample files to explain the concepts.

 ## Download Tutorial Files